yiisoft/docs/guide/en/glossary.md

 A package usually refers to [Composer package](https://getcomposer.org/doc/).
 It is code ready for reuse and redistribution installable automatically via package manager.

+# Q

+## queue

+A queue is similar to a stack.
+Queue follows First-In-First-Out methodology.

 # V